JanStern/Sudoku/README.md

 # Sudoku
 ## onther one
-s - automatically solves the sudoku n - just put notes as input o - shows you all possible option
+s - automatically solves the sudoku \n n - just put notes as input \n o - shows you all possible option \n